killerducky/learn-to-play-go.github.io/content/lessons/faq.md

 {{< /extra >}}

 {{< extra "oldest-game" "I have heard that Go is the oldest board game in the world, is it true?" >}}
 	These claims are rather hard to verify, but there is probably some truth to them.
-As far as we know, Go is the Oldest board game still being played today (in more or less its original form).
+As far as we know, Go is the Oldest board game still being regularly played today (in more or less its original form).
 {{< /extra >}}

 {{< extra "go-vs-computers" "What was all the fuss about computers and Go?" >}}